 Previous GeneCards Identifiers for MYC Gene

-The protein encoded by this gene is a multifunctional, nuclear phosphoprotein that plays a role in cell cycle progression, apoptosis and cellular transformation.
-It functions as a transcription factor that regulates transcription of specific target genes.
-Mutations, overexpression, rearrangement and translocation of this gene have been associated with a variety of hematopoietic tumors, leukemias and lymphomas, including Burkitt lymphoma.
-There is evidence to show that alternative translation initiations from an upstream, in-frame non-AUG (CUG) and a downstream AUG start site result in the production of two isoforms with distinct N-termini.
-The synthesis of non-AUG initiated protein is suppressed in Burkitt's lymphomas, suggesting its importance in the normal function of this gene. [provided by RefSeq, Jul 2008]
+This gene is a proto-oncogene and encodes a nuclear phosphoprotein that plays a role in cell cycle progression, apoptosis and cellular transformation.
+The encoded protein forms a heterodimer with the related transcription factor MAX.
+This complex binds to the E box DNA consensus sequence and regulates the transcription of specific target genes.
+Amplification of this gene is frequently observed in numerous human cancers.
+Translocations involving this gene are associated with Burkitt lymphoma and multiple myeloma in human patients.
+There is evidence to show that translation initiates both from an upstream, in-frame non-AUG (CUG) and a downstream AUG start site, resulting in the production of two isoforms with distinct N-termini. [provided by RefSeq, Aug 2017]

 GeneCards Summary for MYC Gene

-MYC (V-Myc Avian Myelocytomatosis Viral Oncogene Homolog) is a Protein Coding gene.
-Diseases associated with MYC include burkitt lymphoma and myoclonus, familial cortical.
-Among its related pathways are PI3K-Akt signaling pathway and MAPK signaling pathway.
+MYC (MYC Proto-Oncogene, BHLH Transcription Factor) is a Protein Coding gene.
+Diseases associated with MYC include Burkitt Lymphoma and Precursor T-Cell Acute Lymphoblastic Leukemia.
+Among its related pathways are Common Cytokine Receptor Gamma-Chain Family Signaling Pathways and IL-2 Pathway.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and RNA polymerase II core promoter proximal region sequence-specific DNA binding.
 An important paralog of this gene is MYCN.

 UniProtKB/Swiss-Prot for MYC Gene

 Transcription factor that binds DNA in a non-specific manner, yet also specifically recognizes the core sequence 5-CAC[GA]TG-3.
 Activates the transcription of growth-related genes.